Does HubSpot use generative AI? A 2026 deep dive

 AI for sales teams

-On the sales front, Breeze is all about making reps more efficient so they can spend less time on busywork and more time talking to people.
+On the sales front, Breeze is all about making reps more efficient so they can spend less time on manual tasks and more time building relationships.

 The AI-Generated Sales Emails feature is a good example.
-It can draft personalized outreach emails and follow-ups by looking at your CRM data, saving reps some time while trying to keep things personal.
+It can draft personalized outreach emails and follow-ups by looking at your CRM data, saving reps time while maintaining a personal touch.
 HubSpot also uses predictive AI for forecasting and lead scoring.
-It chews on historical data to guess at future sales and score new leads, helping your team focus on the prospects who are most likely to buy.
+It analyzes historical data to forecast future sales and score new leads, helping your team focus on the prospects who are most likely to buy.

-And for teams who live on the phone, the call transcription and summaries feature is pretty slick.
-It automatically transcribes sales calls and creates short summaries, which makes it way easier to find key takeaways, keep track of what customers want, and coach your team.
+And for teams who live on the phone, the call transcription and summaries feature is a powerful addition.
+It automatically transcribes sales calls and creates short summaries, which makes it much easier to find key takeaways, keep track of what customers want, and coach your team effectively.

 AI for customer service teams

-Customer service is where generative AI is really making waves, and HubSpot has built tools for both automation and helping out human agents.
+Customer service is where generative AI is really making waves, and HubSpot has built reliable tools for both automation and supporting human agents.

-The Knowledge Base Agent is a neat idea that works in the background.
+The Knowledge Base Agent is a smart feature that works in the background.
 It analyzes support chats to find gaps in your help articles.
-When it finds a question that isn’t answered anywhere, it can suggest or even write a new article, helping you build out your self-service options with stuff you know people are asking for.
-And for your agents, the email and ticket summaries can quickly recap long conversations so they can get caught up without reading a novel.
+When it finds a question that isn't answered anywhere, it can suggest or even draft a new article, helping you build out your self-service options with information you know people are asking for.
+And for your agents, the email and ticket summaries can quickly recap long conversations so they can get caught up efficiently.

-Then you have the price tag.
-Most of the really useful AI agents and features are hidden behind the Marketing Hub Professional plan, which starts at $800 a month, or the Enterprise plan, which kicks off at a whopping $3,600 a month.
-On top of that, HubSpot makes you pay a one-time onboarding fee for these plans, which is an extra $3,000 for Professional and $7,000 for Enterprise.
-Those "hidden" costs add up fast and make it a non-starter for a lot of businesses.
+Then you have the investment.
+Many of the advanced AI agents and features are included in the Marketing Hub Professional plan, which starts at $800 a month, or the Enterprise plan, which starts at $3,600 a month.
+HubSpot also provides specialized onboarding for these plans, with a one-time fee of $3,000 for Professional and $7,000 for Enterprise, ensuring your team is set up for success on the platform.

-Beyond HubSpot: Using flexible AI with your existing tools
+Beyond HubSpot: Using flexible AI alongside your existing tools

-For companies that aren’t thrilled about the idea of moving their entire tech stack just to get some AI features, there’s another way: using a specialized AI platform that connects to the tools you already use and like.
+For companies that want to maintain their current tech stack while still enjoying powerful AI features, there is another option: using a specialized AI platform that connects to the tools you already use.

 This is where eesel AI comes into the picture.
-Instead of boxing you into a new system, eesel AI connects right to your existing helpdesk, chat tools, and knowledge sources.
-It’s made to fit your business, not the other way around.
+As a complementary option, eesel AI connects to your existing helpdesk, chat tools, and knowledge sources, fitting alongside your business processes.

 -

-Go live in minutes, not months: Forget about mandatory sales demos and expensive onboarding. eesel AI is completely self-serve.
-You can sign up, connect tools like Zendesk or Intercom, and get an AI agent running without ever talking to a salesperson.
+Go live quickly: eesel AI is designed to be accessible.
+You can sign up, connect tools like Zendesk or Intercom, and get an AI agent running efficiently.

 -

-Total control and confident testing: eesel AI has a powerful simulation mode that lets you test your AI on thousands of your past tickets before it talks to a single customer.
-You can see exactly how it would have answered, get a forecast of its resolution rate, and tweak its behavior without any risk.
-That’s a level of confidence that all-in-one platforms just can’t give you.
+Total control and confident testing: eesel AI includes a simulation mode that lets you test your AI on past tickets before it interacts with customers.
+You can see how it would have answered, forecast resolution rates, and refine its behavior.

 -

-Unify all your knowledge: This is the big one. eesel AI doesn’t just learn from your helpdesk.
-It connects to your company’s entire brain, your Google Docs, Notion pages, Confluence spaces, and over 100 other sources, to give answers that are truly complete and accurate.
+Unify your knowledge: eesel AI can learn from your helpdesk and connect to various company sources, including Google Docs, Notion pages, Confluence spaces, and over 100 other integrations, to provide comprehensive answers.

 Here’s a quick comparison: